 - 1. Fires in approved containers that are not less than 15 feet (4572 mm) from a structure. - 2.
-The minimum required distance from a structure shall be 25 feet (7620 mm) where the pile size is 3 feet (914 mm) or less in diameter and 2 feet (610 mm) or less in height.))
+The minimum required distance from a structure shall be 25 feet (7620 mm) where the pile size is 3 feet (914 mm) or less in diameter and 2 feet (610 mm) or less in height.)) - 307.4.1 Bonfires.

-307.4.1 Bonfires.
 A bonfire shall not be conducted within 50 feet (15 240 mm) of a structure or combustible material unless the fire is contained in a barbecue pit.
-Conditions which could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition.

-307.4.2 Recreational fires.
+Conditions that could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition. - [W][S] 307.4.2 Recreational fires.
 Recreational fires shall not be conducted within 25 feet (7620 mm) of a structure or combustible material.
-Conditions which could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition.

-307.4.3 Portable outdoor fireplaces.
+Conditions that could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition.
+See also WAC 173-425. - 307.4.3 Portable outdoor fireplaces.
 Portable outdoor fireplaces shall be used in accordance with the manufacturer's instructions and shall not be operated within 15 feet (3048 mm) of a structure or combustible material.

-Exception: Portable outdoor fireplaces used at oneand two-family dwellings.
+Exception: Portable outdoor fireplaces used at one- and two-family dwellings.

-307.5 Attendance. ((Open burning, b)) Bonfires, recreational fires and use of portable outdoor fireplaces shall be constantly attended until the fire is extinguished.
-A minimum of one portable fire extinguisher complying with Section 906 with a minimum 4-A rating or other approved on-site fire-extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck, shall be available for immediate utilization.

-307.8 General burning prohibitions.
-Trash, yard waste, rubbish and paper are prohibited as fuel for bonfires, recreational fires and fires in outdoor fireplaces.
+- [S] 307.5 Attendance. ((Open burning, bonfires)) Bonfires, recreational fires and use of portable outdoor fireplaces shall be constantly attended until the fire is extinguished.
+Not fewer than one portable fire extinguisher complying with Section 906 with a minimum 4-A rating or other approved on-site fire-extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck, shall be available for immediate utilization. - [S] 307.6 General burning prohibitions, Trash, yard waste, rubbish, and paper are prohibited as fuel for bonfires, recreational fires, and fires in portable outdoor fireplaces.

-307 Point of Information
+307.6 Point of Information